hailanyi/CPD/README.md

 # Commonsense Prototype for Outdoor Unsupervised 3D Object Detection (CVPR 2024)

-This is the codebase of our CVPR 2024 paper.
+This is the codebase of our [CVPR 2024 paper](http://arxiv.org/abs/2404.16493).
 The codebase is still under updating.
-The paper is on the way.

 ## Overview
 - [Abstract](#abstract)